M Idioms

 make a bundle/pile

-- make a lot of money
+- to make a lot of money

 My father made a bundle on the stock market several years ago.